wehkamp/bot-zero/README.md

 1. Fork this project (top right corner)
 2. Clone your forked project to your pc.
 3. Goto http://slackapi.github.io/hubot-slack/#getting-a-slack-token to read up on how to get a Slack token for your bot.
-4. Add the token to your environment.
+4. Add the Slack token to your .env file.
 5. Open a terminal and navigate to your bot directory.
 6. Enter `npm install` to install the NodeJs packages.
 7. Start the bot using `npm start`.